jordan-clayton/ribble-whisper/README.md

 ## Audio Backends

-By default this crate uses SDL2 to handle audio, but other backends can be used by implementing `AudioBackend`.
+By default, this crate uses SDL2 to handle audio, but other backends can be used by implementing `AudioBackend`.
 Since SDL2 and related subsystems are not thread-safe (but devices are), it is up to the user to handle ownership and uphold SDL2 invariants in the application.
 For an example of how to do this,
 see: [Ribble](https://github.com/jordan-clayton/ribble).